svpino/ml.school/.guide/introduction-to-metaflow/libraries.md

 Metaflow makes it easy to [manage external dependencies](https://docs.metaflow.org/scaling/dependencies/libraries) using the `@pypi` and `@conda decorators`.
 These decorators allow us to specify the packages required to run each step, ensuring isolated and reproducible environments when running a flow locally or in a remote computing environment.

 The `@pypi` and `@conda` decorators support any libraries as if you were installing them manually with `pip` or `conda`.
-We must specify the version of each library we want to import, ensuring the code executes correctly even when the packages change over time.
+You must specify the version of each library you want to import, ensuring the code executes correctly even when the packages change over time.

 When running a flow that uses `@pypi` or `@conda`, the flow won't have access to any packages installed at the system level.
-Metaflow ensures that the environment is fully self-contained and every dependency is managed explicitly through both decorators.
+Metaflow ensures that the environment is fully self-contained and the decorators manage every dependency explicitly.

 To apply the same environment across all steps in a flow, you can use the `@pypi_base` or `@conda_base` decorators at the class level, eliminating redundancy.